datapartnership/datapartnership.github.io/content/updates/harnessing-data-to-transform-city-planning-and-management/index.md

 partner = ["Waze"]
 dev_partner = ["World Bank"]
-tags = ["Transport", "Urban Development"] date = ["2025-04-27T00:00:00Z"]
+tags = ["Transport", "Urban Development"] date = "2025-04-27T00:00:00Z"

 +++

 With the ongoing growth of the global population, cities are increasingly emerging as hubs of economic activity and innovation.
-However, if urbanization is not well-planned, it can result in a wide range of problems such as traffic jams.
+However, if urbanization is not well-planned, it can result in a wide range of problems, such as traffic jams.

-Traffic congestion on road networks adversely affects sustainability and the economy in many cities across the world in different ways including worsening air pollution, hindering efficient transportation, and increasing operational costs and reducing productivity for businesses.
+Traffic congestion on road networks adversely affects sustainability and the economy in many cities across the world in different ways, including worsening air pollution, hindering efficient transportation, increasing operational costs, and reducing productivity for businesses.

 Effective traffic management enables road users to steer clear of congested areas, thereby reducing both pollutant concentration and time wasted in traffic.
 Through the Development Data Partnership, [Waze for Cities](https://www.waze.com/wazeforcities/) provides valuable data sets for international organizations, which can be utilized to develop smart and sustainable transportation solutions in urban environments.